tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 His legs were caked with blood and shit, leading down to a pair of untied sneakers.
 It was when I noticed the maggots wiggling out of the sides of the underwear that I blew chunks.

 The mix of smell and sight was well beyond my limit.
 It was worse than when Mrs. Peffer died in her trailer during one of the hottest weeks of the previous year.

-“Richard, I need you at the Crawford farm immediately.”
-I panted into my shoulder mic.

 The phone embedded in the body dinged, and the limbs twitched once and hard, like the muscles of a science class bullfrog when you juice them up with some AC.